BIOP/abba-installer/README.md

 [Link to mamba.bat](C:\ProgramData\Miniconda3\condabin\mamba.bat) and [reference to issue](https://github.com/mamba-org/mamba/issues/1627).

+### Note for using a local Fiji copy jars!

+Initialize with a local Fiji.app installation, so that PyImageJ does not need to download anything else from the Internet.
+In this case you will also have to manually download the latest .jar files for imglib2-unsafe and imglib2-imglyb and place them in your local Fiji.app/jars directory, as these are required for PyImageJ but not part of the standard Fiji distribution

 **TODO List**:
 - Include a message informing users that a valid internet connection is required to run this installer (for pip dependencies).
 - Consider including a local Fiji distribution.
 - Explore adding dependencies for OMERO.
+- DO NOT FORGET TO CHANGE THE VERSION IN THE SHORTCUT